 - Distributed Switch (VDS): Spans multiple ESXi hosts and enables considerable reduction of network maintenance activities.

-Read this PDF for more information about vSphere.
+Read this PDF for more information about server virtualization with VMware.

-Based on Xen Project Hypervisor, XenServer is an open sourced bare-metal virtualization platform.
+Based on Xen Project Hypervisor, XenServer is an open-sourced bare-metal server virtualization platform.
 It consists of enterprise-grade features that help enterprises to easily handle workloads, combined OS, and networking configurations.

 XenServer provides improved virtualized graphics with NIVIDA and Intel and allows execution of multiple computer operating systems on same computer hardware.